HIV Big Deal

 Scale-up of an Internet-delivered Randomized Controlled Trial for HIV+ Men (Sex Positive!)
 (NIH; 01/01/2014 – 12/31/2017).

-PHS will conduct an online video-based intervention for HIV+ men who have sex with men (MSM) who have unprotected anal sex with partners who are HIV-negative or who do not know their HIV status.
+PHS conducted an online video-based intervention for HIV+ men who have sex with men (MSM) who have unprotected anal sex with partners who are HIV-negative or who do not know their HIV status.
 The goal of the intervention is to reduce condomless anal sex with HIV-negative or unknown status partners in order to prevent possible HIV transmission.

 Using Technology to Match Young Black MSM to HIV Testing Options (NIH; 07/01/2013 – 10/30/2017).

 The aims of the grant are: 1) to develop a brief Internet-based intervention for young, HIV-negative or never-tested Black MSM and transgender women optimized for mobile devices (e.g., smart phones, tablets) to increase HIV testing.
 This study is being conducted by the New York Blood Center in collaboration with PHS and SUNY Binghamton.